bioboot/bimm143_W18/lectures.md

 <a name="9"></a>
 <br>

+## To Be Updated

-## 9: Why, When and How of Writing Your Own R Functions
+## 9: Comparative protein sequence analysis and phylogenetics
 **Topics**: Import data in various formats both local and from online sources, The basics of writing your own functions that promote code robustness, reduce duplication and facilitate code re-use.

 **Goals**: